 The Campbeltown continued on its nerve wracking journey up the Estuary passing dozens of guns ranging from quad 20mm anti-aircraft guns to massive 170mm ship cannon meant to deal with battleships, cruisers, and destroyers just like her.
 She bluffed her way past three coastal artillery batteries without incident.
 On two more occasions, the Germans opened fire on the speeding ship, only to be assuaged by frantic blinking of “friendly fire”.
 The raiders had made it 4 ½ of the six miles up the Loire Estuary without casualties.
-But about 2000 meters out the gig was up.
+Unfortunately, about 2000 meters out the gig was up.

 The garrison commander correctly surmised the form of deviltry once he’d been informed of the mystery ship, and ordered the shore batteries to ignore the blinking and open fire.
 Searchlights immediately illuminated the river, and were soon joined by the multitude of dual purpose anti-aircraft guns who were equally as deadly against ships and wooden boats as they were against bombers attempting to destroy the submarine pens.
 And they were much more accurate against the former.

 Tracers of all types crisscrossed the estuary.
 Beattie, no longer willing to play the part of a German ship, lowered the Kriegsmarine ensign and ran up the Royal Navy’s battle ensign.
 The Campbeltown would either go down or ram the gate under her own colours.
 He ordered flank speed, a face melting 22 kts an hour, and raced for the lock gates of the drydock.
-It would take the small fleet seven minutes to get there.
+It took the small fleet seven long minutes to get there.

 It was seven minutes of Hell.
 The wooden motor launches were particularly vulnerable, especially with the exposed extra unarmored long range fuel tanks fitted on them specifically for this mission.
 Any accurate fire what-so-ever set them aflame and forced their crews of ten sailors and fifteen heavily laden commando passengers to jump into the oily flaming river if they weren’t killed in the inevitable explosion.
 Even so, the Campbeltown was the focus of most of the fire, and dozens of sailors and commandos on the deck were wounded or killed.
-LieutCol Newman would comment later that “The weight of fire caught one’s breath.
+LieutCol Newman, later commented “The weight of fire caught one’s breath.
 Her sides seemed to be alive with bursting shells.”

 Now was the time for Newman’s commandos to spring into action.
 Only 113 of the 265 were able to jump off the Campbeltown or land from the motor launches, the rest were either dead, too wounded to move, or drowning and burning to death in the river.
 Assault teams cleared antiaircraft positions and German defenders.
 Bren crews ran off to hold choke points against the overwhelming numbers of German troops converging on the area.
 And demolition teams, most of whom carried just a pistol and 90 lbs of explosives, raced off to the power stations, winch houses, and the all-important pumping station.